Getting the Decision

 I was told I had a viable claim so why has it been rejected?

-A rejection is not always the last word on a claim.
-Sometimes the information you provide us will conflict with a lender’s perspective, leading to a rejection.
-We will assess these rejections to determine whether or not the case is strong enough to be referred to the FOS to be overturned.
+We only take cases on if we feel there is a potential case for mis-selling.
+However, sometimes the information you provide us with will conflict with a lender’s perspective, leading to a rejection.
+A rejection is not always the last word on a claim though; we will assess these rejections to determine whether or not we feel the case is strong enough to be referred to the FOS to be overturned.

 What do you class as proof of PPI?